trufnetwork/node/TERMINOLOGY.md

 - PRIMITIVE: A data element that is supplied directly from Data Provider.
 It is usually used to calculate indexes.
 For example, CPI can be queried for its primitive or its index of a date.
 - INDEX: A calculation over _PRIMITIVE_.
 E.g., `currentPrimitive / basePrimitive`.
 - STREAM ID: A generated hash used as a unique identifier of a stream.
-- UPGRADEABLE CONTRACT: A contract that does need redeployment for important structural changes.
+- UPGRADEABLE CONTRACT: A contract that doesn't need redeployment for important structural changes.
 - CHILD OF: A relation between streams, where a child stream is a subset of a parent stream
 - PARENT OF: A relation between streams, where a parent stream is a superset of a child stream.
 All streams that have children are Composed Streams.
 - TRUFLATION DATABASE: The MariaDB instance that stores truflation data.
 It may be an instance of some environment (test, staging, prod).